ibm-cloud-docs/netezza/cos/netezza-cos-sql.md

 - Materialized views inherit the storage type from their base tables; there is no option to specify storage type directly for materialized views.

-## Database-Level Storage Type Setting
+## Database-level storage type setting
 {: #dl_sts}

 - When creating a database, you can specify the default storage type for tables created within it: